loganr914/raylib-c-template/README.md

 ## Congratulations!

 You are now an independent game developer!

-I hope you make something great

-Don't stay up too late!
+Make something you're proud of, and remember me when you make it big.